turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 With Urturn you get to focus on your game logic, without worrying about **unnecessary infrastructure** problems.
 :::

 If you think you are up for the challenge.
-Try making a more advanced game, [Semantle Battle](/docs/Getting-Started/semantle-battle).
-Or just start making your own [game](/docs/Getting-Started/runner-init)!
+Try making a more advanced game, [Chess](/docs/Getting-Started/chess), or start making your own [game](/docs/Getting-Started/runner-init)!